 Measuring a complex yet dynamic matrix like plasma requires high-speed acquisition combined with high resolution.
-Real-time, high-resolution spectroscopic sampling of plasma can be realized using the AvaSpec-ULS4096CL-EVO and AvaSpec-ULS2048CL-EVO spectrometers.
+Real-time, high-resolution spectroscopic plasma sampling can be realized using the AvaSpec-ULS4096CL-EVO and AvaSpec-ULS2048CL-EVO spectrometers.
 The AvaSpec-ULS4096CL-EVO is configurable over the range from 190-1100 nm with resolution as high as 0.05 nm (FWHM) and communication options including USB3, gigabit ethernet, and RS-232.
 The AvaSpec-ULS2048CL-EVO offers the same spectral range (200-1100 nm) and resolution as high as 0.07 nm.

 Thin Film Measurements

 During coating processes and after completion, thin film thickness measurements may be required to ensure processes are under control.
 It may be desirable to stop a coating process based on a measured value obtained during the deposition.
-The measurement of thin films in the semiconductor industry is achieved through a reflection or transmission measurement in which known optical constants of the substrate and coating materials are used to calculate theoretical thickness which is then compared to measured thickness through an optical probe or transmission stage.
+The measurement of thin films in the semiconductor industry is achieved through a reflection or transmission measurement in which known optical constants of the substrate and coating materials are used to calculate theoretical thickness, which is then compared to measured thickness through an optical probe or transmission stage.

 Avantes has deployed the AvaSpec-ULS2048CL-EVO spectrometer into multiple thin film applications.
-Reflection and transmission-based thin film measurements are typically done in the 200-1100 nm range and are suited to coatings ranging from 10 nm-50 µm.
+Reflection and transmission-based thin-film measurements are typically done in the 200-1100 nm range and are suited to coatings ranging from 10 nm-50 µm.
 For thicker film measurements, Avantes’ NIRline instruments can be utilized.
-The AvaSpec-NIR256/512-1.7-EVO and its cooled version: the AvaSpec-NIR256/512-1.7-HSC-EVO are the most commonly deployed instruments for near-infrared thin film metrology.
+The AvaSpec-NIR256/512-1.7-EVO and its cooled version: the AvaSpec-NIR256/512-1.7-HSC-EVO, are the most commonly deployed instruments for near-infrared thin film metrology.

 Avantes also offers a complete line of light sources to support the illumination side of the thin film measurement.
 The AvaLight-DHc and AvaLight-DH-S deuterium halogen light sources and AvaLight-HAL-S-Mini tungsten halogen sources are available as independent sources or for integration into rackmount configuration next to the spectrometer(s) used for measurement.

-Why Avantes for your semiconductor application?
+Why choose Avantes for your semiconductor application?

-- High resolution (0.1 nm FWHM or better) spectral data collection for optical emission spectroscopy applications such as endpoint detection
+- High-resolution (0.1 nm FWHM or better) spectral data collection for optical emission spectroscopy applications such as endpoint detection

 - High-speed measurement capability (ms time scale) for wafer probing throughput

-- Ability to support thin film metrology applications covering 360-1100 and 200-1100 nm
+- Ability to support thin-film metrology applications covering 360-1100 and 200-1100 nm

 - Wide selection of back-thinned CCD array instruments for optimal SWIR measurements (800-1100 nm) of coatings